YmShan/SDTrack/SDTrack-Spike/readme.md

 For SDTrack-Tiny's firing rate and energy consumption calculations, see [Energy_Consumption.py](https://github.com/YmShan/SDTrack/blob/main/SDTrack-Spike/Energy_Consumption.py).

-For SDTrack: The downloaded weights should be placed in the SDTrack-Spike/output/checkpoints/train/SDTrack/SDTrack-tiny directory.
+For SDTrack-Tiny: The downloaded weights should be placed in the SDTrack-Spike/output/checkpoints/train/SDTrack/SDTrack-tiny directory.
 Subsequently, testing can be executed directly.

 ## Get the inference results.